Top 5 Reasons People Don’t Go To Rehab florida

 We try things and fail at them EVERY DAY.
 We’re always trying to eliminate things from our lives, whether it’s fatty foods, gluten, bad relationships, or opiates.

-Failure to quit abusing drug or drinking is scarier than all of the others simply because not being able to control the urge for the addictive substances makes a person “weak” in their own eyes and the eyes of others, and destines them for another struggle.
+Failure to quit misusing drug or drinking is scarier than all of the others simply because not being able to control the urge for the addictive substances makes a person “weak” in their own eyes and the eyes of others, and destines them for another struggle.
 Don’t let the fear of failure make you too scared to go to rehab.

 3. My life will become boring